alinex/bash-lib/README.md

 What BashLib 2 brings:

-- modulare, with natural language to be easy to use
+- natural language to be easy to use
+- powerful and modular methods
 - expandable feature set
 - remote capabilities integrated
 - lots of api integrations